What to Look For in a Pet Sitter

 26. Are all your fees written down?

-Yes, all clients receive a written fee range of services is accessible in our service agreement when you register.
+Yes, all clients can access a fee schedule of services in our service agreement when you register.

 27. Does your company offer other pet care services besides pet sitting visits?